Own-Data-Privateer/hoardy-web/tool/README.md

     : programmatically rename/move/hardlink/symlink WRR files based on their contents
     - `import`
     : convert other HTTP archive formats into WRR
+    - `export`
+    : convert WRR archives into other formats

 ### wrrarms pprint